norskeld/sigma/docs/content/guides/primitives-and-composites.md

 ---
-title: Primitives and composites
+title: 'Primitives and composites'
-description: What is the difference?
+description: 'What is the difference?'
 ---

 # {{ $frontmatter.title }}